AditiKollur/AditiKollur/README.md

         color_index += 1

         for sheet_name in wb.sheetnames:
-            # Skip "Sample" sheets entirely
             if sheet_name in SKIP_SHEETS:
                 continue

-            # Skip single-instance sheets if already used
             if sheet_name in SINGLE_INSTANCE_SHEETS and sheet_name in used_single_instance:
                 continue

             src_ws = wb[sheet_name]

-            # Create a unique sheet name in combined workbook
             tgt_name = sheet_name
             counter = 1
             while tgt_name in combined_wb.sheetnames: